SouthpawMeerkat/ABN-Studios_SGD213_Task2/Proposal/project_justification.md

 ### Requirements
 [//]: # (What are the requirements of the finished project?)
 * Needs the product in 5 weeks.
-* Gameplay should be fast-paced
-* Rounds should be short
-* Should be quick to restart
-* Feedback is a major point
-* People should be drawn to it by it's appearance
-    * Needs a catchy name
+* The project is a template and so must be able to be taught to a class

 ### Expectations
 [//]: # (What are the client's expectations?)